DOI-ONRR/blog-nrrd/src/pages/troubleshooting/index.md

 date: "2022-04-15"
 ---

-**Cody:** During my rotation with the Open Data, Design, & Development team, I participated in a study on improvements to the [Contacts page](https://www.onrr.gov/about/contact.htm) on the onrr.gov site.
+**Cody:** During my rotation with the Open Data, Design, and Development team, I participated in a study on improvements to the [Contacts page](https://www.onrr.gov/about/contact.htm) on the onrr.gov site.
 I use this page many times a week so I had strong opinions about how it should look.
 I also recommended an addition of a troubleshooting guide.

 ## How did this come about?
 **Shannon:** When people in industry (people who represent companies with oil, gas, or mineral leases on federal or Native American lands) need to ask somebody at ONRR a question, they often resort to calling the last person they contacted.
 ONRR representatives are very specialized, and the last person you talked to often isn’t the right person for your new issue.
 The last person you contacted may not even know who the right person to contact is.